 Owing to the lack of public comment, the rules are expected to face a court challenge.

 “I would expect that there’s going to be some litigation around these rules,” Hendrick said.
 “Not only based on the content of them but also around the justification for why they were put forth.
 So, I don’t think that this is the final word.”

 In the meantime, Hendrick said, for employers who feel the changes aren’t practical, “it might be time to speak to their congressional representatives about this.”

 “In the four years of the Trump administration — in terms of employment-based sponsorship — this latest change is the most far-reaching and profound in terms of its impact on employers and immigrant workers,” Tsai said.

-“I think it is a bit of taking a sledgehammer to what it perceives is a problem,” Tsai added, noting that there are already strict quotas limiting the number of H-1B visas and that most applications his clients file are for difficult-to-fill “six-figure positions in hard science fields.”
+“I think it is a bit of taking a sledgehammer to what it perceives is a problem,” Tsai added, noting there are already strict quotas on the number of H-1B visas, and most applications his clients file are for hard-to-fill “six-figure positions in hard science fields.”

 “This is pretty dramatic and making employers and business leaders question whether or not they want to hire immigrant workers, which I think may be overkill,” he said.
 “Because they would not have hired or even thought about H-1B workers unless they couldn’t find workers for this particular position.
 This just means that open positions will remain open.”